Archive for the ‘Action Items’ Category

 Here’s the action plan.
 With public exposure on what has transpired, our plan will be to do as Senator Stephenson asked and have everyone write your State School Board member a letter asking why public suggestions weren’t used in the final document.
 Use the letter below this post as a perfect example of great suggestions that were ignored.
 Include in your letter, your name, address, and phone number and send it to all board members (but send it to your own separately with a comment in the subject line identifying you as a constituent) and CC your state representative and senator and myself so I have an archive of the letters.
 Representative Hughes said if we are ignored they will hold hearings so we need to get everyone to write a brief letter and document responses.
 We the people can hold our education office accountable through this method.

-To get the email address of your State Board Member go here: http://www.usoe.k12.ut.us/board/
+To get the email address of your State Board Member go here: https://www.usoe.k12.ut.us/board/

-For email addresses for your Representative and Senator go here: http://www.utah.gov/government/legislative.html
+For email addresses for your Representative and Senator go here: https://www.utah.gov/government/legislative.html

 If you don’t know what to write, here’s a sample letter you can customize or copy: